FlareXes/Hashnode/cld7c2zxo000409l129txfrhk.md

 9. `[Install]` specifies how and when service should be installed.

-10. `WantedBy=multi-user.target` specifies the service should start at `multi-user.target` level which means multiple users can interact with the system.
+10. `WantedBy=multi-user.target` specifies the service should start at `multi-user.target` level which means the state where the system can accept multiple non-graphical user sessions.

 That's all, Now you know what exactly this unit file is doing.